benjaminogles/vim-head/README.md

 # Vim-Head

 Vim-Head is a Vim plugin for managing tasks and notes in plaintext.
-It is inspired by Emacs Org Mode but its goals are actually very different in scope.
+It is inspired by Emacs Org Mode.

 ## Motivation